Prosper Child Custody & Support Lawyers

 - Not less than 40% for six or more children

-It's important to note that these percentages are guidelines, and the court has the discretion to deviate from them if it's deemed to be in the best interest of the child.
-Factors that may influence the court's decision can include the child’s age and needs, each parent’s financial resources and earning capacity, the amount of time each parent spends with the child, any special needs or expenses that the child may have, and other factors brought to the attention of the court.
+It’s important to note that these percentages are guidelines, and the court has the discretion to deviate from them if it’s deemed to be in the best interest of the child.
+Factors that may influence the court’s decision include the child’s age and needs, each parent’s financial resources and earning capacity, the amount of time each parent spends with the child, any special needs or expenses that the child may have, and other factors brought to the attention of the court.

 Child support payments are typically paid through the Texas State Disbursement Unit (SDU) and can be enforced by the Office of the Attorney General’s Child Support Division if non-custodial parents fail to meet their obligations.